astroDev18/Handwritten-Numbers-Detector/README.md

 ## Getting Started

 You can download the project and run the jupyter notebook file, the base_model.ipynb shows the base ML Model, and the second optimized_model.ipynb shows the more effecient model.
+To run further in-depth analysis, download the MNIST dataset from https://pjreddie.com/projects/mnist-in-csv/ and change the path to use the test and train data respectively.

 ### Prerequisites